How to Live a Rich Life (+Rules That Will Help You ACHIEVE It!)

 (I cover this in Chapters 4 and 5 of my book.)

 Second, I went on offense for my own Rich Life vision.
-This included setting aside money aside for specific goals.
+This included setting aside money for specific goals.

 RICH LIFE RULE #6: